smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 Once at least one mobile application is ready for the feature initialization, SDL Core has to notify HMI and the application on the agreed network configuration with `OnNetworkConfiguration`.

-Finally, to share the credentials of the network, it is proposed to implement the new RPC `JoinNetwrok` to be sent by current netwrokHost.
+Finally, to share the credentials of the network, it is proposed to implement the new RPC `JoinNetwork` to be sent by current networkHost.

 #### Mobile API